• Skip to primary navigation

 pouring chocolate onto oats

-How to make healthy chocolate granola
+How to make this easy chocolate granola recipe

 Healthy chocolate granola is very easy to make.
-From start to finish, expect around 45 minutes of prep and cook time.
+From start to finish, expect around 45 minutes of prep and cook time!

 chocolate granola in bowl with milk